-That suitable alternative provision can be provided in an appropriate location.
+b. that suitable alternative provision can be provided in an appropriate location.
+(SA-MA10)

-When applying these tests to specific proposals the Council will have full regard to the specific characteristics, needs, service priorities and objectives of the service and/or organisation concerned.
+When applying these test to specific proposals the Council will have full regard to the specific characteristics, needs, service priorities and objectives of the service and/or organisation concerned.
+(SA-MA9).